esc

 2. Finding a solution that fits into your daily routine with little to no disruption is tough.

 At Bokka, we love to advise our builder partners on the best technologies for improving customer experience.
-But when it comes to addressing these 2 challenges with something already on the market, we just couldn't find a good solution.
+But when it comes to addressing these two challenges with something already on the market, we just couldn't find a good solution.

 Maria, a new home buyer, was interviewed by Zillow about her home-building experience.
 Maria's sentiments reinforce the need to find a better communication tool to help deliver real-time updates.
 Maria said, "More than anything, stick to consistency, transparency, and communication.
 It would be great if there could be an app that is streamlined communication where you could show in real-time what you're doing, considering your prospective buyers won't be able to be there [at the community] all the time."

-So we decided to build one.
+So, we decided to build one.
 We started with the premise of "what if there was a simple app that solved the communication problem and delights buyers in the process?"

 Builder Signal - an App for Construction Updates